Qbuiba/vsee-project/README.md

-ASSIGNMENT 3: Using Python code with requests library to call to Github API: selenium Process the response then print the result as request -> Folder Assigment 3:
+ASSIGNMENT 3: Using Python code with requests library to call to Github API: SeleniumHQ page

+  Process the data of response then print the result as request -> Folder Assigment 3: result of running below

   ![image](https://github.com/user-attachments/assets/3d142beb-bce4-4eb1-989f-17ea0f3043be)